management

 Private security managers face growing AI surveillance tools but only moderate automation risk.
 Leadership and crisis response keep humans in charge.

 Walk into any modern corporate building and you will pass more AI-powered cameras than you realize.
 Facial recognition at the entrance, behavior analytics in the lobby, license plate readers in the parking garage.
 The technology that private security managers deploy has become extraordinarily sophisticated.
-But here is the question nobody in the industry wants to ask out loud: if the cameras and sensors are this smart, do you still need the manager?
+The global physical security market crossed $130 billion in 2024 and is growing at roughly 8% per year, driven largely by AI-enabled video analytics and access control.
+Here is the question nobody in the industry wants to ask out loud: if the cameras and sensors are this smart, do you still need the manager?

 The Numbers: Moderate and Manageable

-Security management roles show an overall AI exposure of 44% with an automation risk of 34 out of 100.
+Security management roles show an overall AI exposure of 44% with an automation risk of 34%.
 The BLS projects 5% growth through 2034, with a median salary of approximately $72,940.
 These numbers tell a clear story: the profession is changing, but it is not shrinking.
+The total number of security manager positions in the United States is forecast to grow modestly, but the composition of those jobs is shifting toward roles that emphasize technology management, vendor oversight, and cross-functional coordination with IT.

 The Surveillance Revolution